typealiased/mockingbird/README.md

 ### Manual Integration

 Add a Run Script Phase to each target that needs generated mocks.
-Add See [Mockingbird CLI - Generate](#generate) for available generator options.

 ```bash
 mockingbird generate &
 ```

+Remove the trailing `&` if mocks should generate synchronously when building the target.
+This may increase build times by a few seconds.
+See [Mockingbird CLI - Generate](#generate) for available generator options.

 ### Importing Mocks